Can Science Really Sing a ‘Song of Ice and Fire’: Weekly Donga

 A reaction in which two atomic nuclei fuse to form a larger and heavier atomic nucleus.
 Since the same principle of reaction is occurring in the sun, the resulting product is called an artificial sun.
 Curiously, in both fission and fusion, the mass of the resulting mass is always smaller than before, and this reduced mass is converted into energy according to Einstein’s famous formula (E=mc2).
 Since the speed of light is so fast, even a very small mass appears as an equivalent exchange of enormous energy.

 Nuclear power generation through nuclear fission is a really good source of energy.
 More than 30% of the electrical energy we use depends on nuclear power, and it emits almost no greenhouse gas, so it has little impact on global warming.
 However, when neutrons collide with uranium to obtain energy during nuclear fission, the resulting fission products continue to decay in an unstable state and emit radiation.
 Of course, radiation emissions from well-managed facilities are predictable, so there is no big problem.
 However, large-scale accidents resulting from natural disasters, such as the Fukushima nuclear power plant accident in Japan, cause enormous damage to mankind.
-If possible, we have no choice but to constantly think about how to find an energy source that generates enough electricity without emitting radiation.
+If possible, we have no choice but to constantly think regarding how to find an energy source that generates enough electricity without emitting radiation.

 Fortunately, the movie has already been treated like reality.
 It’s Iron Man from Marvel’s superheroes.
 Near his chest is an arc reactor that generates near-infinite energy, and the technology used here is nuclear fusion and artificial sun.
-Scientists are trying to create an artificial sun on Earth, which, if successful, could yield huge amounts of energy without problems with radiation.
+Scientists are trying to create an artificial sun on Earth, which, if successful, might yield huge amounts of energy without problems with radiation.
 Of course, even if it is not a simple task, it will be fully understood without needing to explain it.

 Realistic worries to realize the impossible imagination